Global Need for Typography: An Interview with Indic Script Type Designer Erin McLaughlin

 TT: Well, what’s your position on that?

-EM: Obviously, I think people can design very competent things, people who can’t speak the language.
-Otherwise, I wouldn’t be doing what I’m doing, because I’d feel too ashamed or embarrassed.
-I don’t speak any of these languages that I’m designing for.
-I can phonetically read them, but I don’t know what each of the words means, you know.
-That’s kind of the difference.
+EM: I think people who can’t speak the language can design very competent things.
+Otherwise, I wouldn’t be doing what I’m doing, because I’d feel too ashamed or that I was being harmful.
+I can phonetically read the scripts I am designing for, and feel familiar with them

 If you work with a few consultants that are native speakers and can keep checking on your work, I don’t see why there’s an issue at all.

 I think if you spend a lot of time, like years, looking at a writing system, getting to know different lettering styles and regional variants, you can learn some of the rules about where the boundaries are and where you can stretch, what’s legible and what’s not.
-If you work with a few consultants that are native speakers and can keep checking on your work, I don’t see why there’s an issue at all.
+If you work with consultants that are native speakers and can keep checking on your work, I don’t see why there’s an issue.
+Though there are many people who believe that a non-native speaker will never have that inherent sense of balance and beauty.

-To me, it’s shapes.
-It’s black and white.
-It’s just a visual thing.
-I don’t think it should matter.
-I don’t really think it should matter whether I speak it or not, as long as a reader can read it.
+But to me, visually, don’t really think it should matter whether I speak it or not, as long as a reader can read it.
 That’s the ultimate test.

 TT: You’ve shared a ton with us today.
 Erin, thank you so much for your time.